 Surf books are usually written by surf historians, pro surfers, and surf journalists.
 More than the usual surf industry propaganda, books about surfing always have something new to reveal - a secret wave, a hot surf destination, a hidden wave peak, the transformation of coastal regions, wave riding stories, and lives of the surf legends.

 Fortunately, surfing has been building an outstanding book legacy through time, and surf publications are released quite frequently.
+And we've selected a list of books every surfer should read.

 A good surf book will teach you something that applies to your life.
 How did surfboards evolve?
 For example, knowing how and why the single fin era evolved to the thruster fin system will definitely make you rethink your daily fin setup.